TheSpectreZ/Nexus/README.md

 <ins>**2.
 Configuring the dependencies:**</ins>

+1. Add an environment variable called `NEXUS_ROOT_PATH` that contains the file path to the root Nexus Engine folder (e.g F:/Development/Nexus-Engine)
 1. Run the `EngineBuild.bat` file found in `Build` folder.
 This will download the required prerequisites for the project if they are not present yet.
-2. One prerequisite is the Vulkan SDK.
-If it is not installed, the script will execute the `VulkanSDK.exe` file, and will prompt the user to install the SDK.
+2. One such prerequisite to run the Engine is the Vulkan SDK.
+If it is not founc, the script will download and execute the `VulkanSDK.exe` file, and will prompt the user to install the SDK.
-3. After installation, run the `EngineBuild.bat` file again.
-If the Vulkan SDK is installed properly, it will then download the Vulkan SDK Debug libraries.
-(This may take a longer amount of time)
+3. After Installing Vulkan SDK, run the `EngineBuild.bat` file again.
-4. After downloading and unzipping the files, the `GenerateProjects.bat` script file will get executed automatically, which will then generate a Visual Studio solution file for user's usage.
+4. After downloading and unzipping the required files, the `GenerateProjects.bat` script file will get executed automatically by `EngineBuild.bat`, which will then generate a Visual Studio solution file for user's usage.

-If changes are made, or if you want to regenerate project files, rerun the `GenerateProjects.bat` script file found in `Build` folder.
+If changes are made to the Engine, or if you want to regenerate Engine project files, rerun the `GenerateProjects.bat` script file found in `Build` folder.
+If changes are made to the Sandbox Project, rerun the `GenerateProject.bat` script file found in `Source\NexusEditor\Sandbox` folder.

 ***
 ## Goals